 Section 5 is the signature section.
 The taxpayer or his representative must sign the petition certifying that the entries are accurate.

 Section 6 is the certificate of service.
 The statute requires the taxpayer mail a copy of the petition to the county assessor where the property is located.
 By completing this section the taxpayer swears that he mailed or provided a copy of the petition to the county assessor.
 Failure to provide a copy of the petition to the county assessor and/or complete Section 6 of the petition will result in the petition being defective.

 If a taxpayer does not comply with the instructions for completing the petition, the Board will return the petition to the taxpayer with a description of the defect.
 The taxpayer will have 30 days to correctly complete the petition and resubmit it to the Board.
 If the resubmitted petition does not comply with the instructions for completing the form, the Board may deny the petition.

 Ind.
 Code § 6-1.1-15 Procedures for Review and Appeal of Assessment and Correction of Errors

 Preparing for the hearing

 Once the taxpayer has filed his petition, he should begin preparing for the hearing by labeling all exhibits and making copies for the Board and opposing party.
-See Small Claims Hearing Instructions and Identification of Exhibits on the Board’s website at http://www.in.gov/ibtr/ under Guide to Appeals.
+See Hearing Information and Instructions and Identification of Exhibits on the Board’s website under Guide to Appeals.
 Please note that materials submitted at the PTABOA hearing will not be made a part of the Board’s record unless submitted to the Board at the hearing.